The optimality of syntactic dependency distances: Results

+In this article we have investigated the optimality of languages using doculects as proxies.
+A large collaborative effort is needed to reduce the distance between the doculects and to reduce the scarcity of samples from more naturalistic context, e.g. oral language.
+As for reducing the distance between doculects, a crucial task is increasing the number of languages available in the parallel collections and reinforcing the homogeneity of wordness criteria (Appendix \ref{materials_appendix}).

+Our findings have implications for the debate on the proper syntactic annotation \cite{sud,Osborne2019a,Yan2019a}.
+We have shown that SUD shows DDm effects more easily (see Question 7 above).
+Therefore, whether DDm is a universal (exceptionless) phenomenon on a global scale or the scope of anti-DDm effects may depend on the annotation criteria.
+Further research on the foundations of these criteria is necessary \cite{Ferrer2002f,Futrell2019a}.

+\paragraph{Quantitative typology} We have already shown the capacity of the the new score to rank languages.
 We have investigated the optimality of languages syncronically, based on current data about them.
 One of the least optimized languages is Warlpiri, a non-configurational language \cite{Hale1983a}.
-The finding, though based on non-parallel data, suggests that $\Omega$ is able to quantify extreme cases of word order freedom \cite{Evans2009a} and thus could open new avenues for research in linguistics. {When using parallel data, we have found that Korean and Turkish, two verb-final languages, are consistently the least optimized languages (Fig. \ref{Hasse_diagrams_figure}).
+The finding, though based on non-parallel data, suggests that $\Omega$ is able to quantify extreme cases of word order freedom \cite{Evans2009a} and thus could open new avenues for research in linguistics.
+When using parallel data, we have found that Korean and Turkish, two verb-final languages, are consistently the least optimized languages (Fig. \ref{Hasse_diagrams_figure}).
 The combination of $\Omega$ and parallel data would allow one to quantify, in a statistically rigorous way, the degree of optimization of verb-initial, verb-medial and verb-final languages.
 Diacrony, namely the evolution of the optimality of a language over time, is one of the next challenges \cite{BingliLiu2017a}.

-It has been shown that dependency distances have been reducing over time in English using a variant of $\Gamma$ \cite{Tily2010a} and also using $D$ and $NDD$ \cite{Lei2020a}. $\Delta$ has unveiled a similar optimization process in Latin and Ancient Greek \cite{Gulordava2015}.
+\paragraph{Historical linguistics} It has been shown that dependency distances have been reducing over time in English using a variant of $\Gamma$ \cite{Tily2010a} and also using $D$ and $NDD$ \cite{Lei2020a}. $\Delta$ has unveiled a similar optimization process in Latin and Ancient Greek \cite{Gulordava2015}.
 In contrast, dependency distances have been increasing over time in Chinese using a variant of $\meanD$ \cite{BingliLiu2013a,BingliLiu2017a}.
 An intriguing question is whether all these conclusions will remain valid when revised using a dual optimality score such as $\Omega$ (Table \ref{scores_table}).
 The next frontier will be unveiling how DDm has shaped languages throughout phylogeny \cite{Dunn2011a}.